 Updates to Merrell Moab 2 Ventilator

-- Previously equipped with Vibram Multi-Sport, this latest iteration sports the Vibram TC5+ rubber outsole.
+- The second-generation Moab Ventilator is armed with the Vibram TC5+ rubber outsole, replacing the old version’s Vibram Multi-Sport outsole.
 It connects hikers to the ground and offers traction on wet and slippery ground surfaces.

 Merrell Moab 2 Ventilator size and fit